SmritiChawla/Precily/README.md

   Fig 4h.
 This directory contains code and SMILES to predict drug response for three drugs (Apalutamide, Enzalutamide and Bicalutamide).
 These three drugs are not part of our training data.

- * Fig5.
+ * Fig 5.
 This directory contains codes for evaluating model trained on TCGA patient RNA-seq bulk profiles.

-   Fig5a folder contains script and data used for training AutoML models.
+   Fig 5a. folder contains script and data used for training AutoML models.

-   Fig5b folder contains predictions on the TCGA test dataset using the best AutoML model and code for computing survival on these predictions.
+   Fig 5b. folder contains predictions on the TCGA test dataset using the best AutoML model and code for computing survival on these predictions.

-   Fig5d-f folder contains codes for evaluating our model using the external Wagle, Nikhil, et al. dataset.
+   Fig 5d-f. folder contains codes for evaluating our model using the external Wagle, Nikhil, et al. dataset.
 For drug response prediction, we have used SKCM as a cancer    type.

 * Supplementary directory contains codes for reproducing supplementary figures and some additional codes used for analyses.